 firemen and the deafening thud of the brocks as they landed on the

 the full weight of the brocks struck the roof, it caved in forming a

 gaping hole.
 The firemen were literally swept into the opening.

-story and the cellar and dragging the imperiled firemen into the cellar
+firs story and the cellar and dragging the imperiled firemen into the

 Mayor Charles H. Ellis was among the spectators who witnessed the collapse of the wall.
 Other officials were Chief James H. Long, of the Water Department; Fire Chief Carter, Assistant Police Chief Edward S. Hyde, Captain Lewis Stehr of the Second Police District, and Street Commissioner Alfred L. Sayers.

 the peril of the trapped firemen, Policemen Sparks, Cheeseman and